Francisrenauld/Rest-Api2/README.md

 # Context WEEK 8

 For this week's project, i added a rest api to my web site.
 There is one get request and two put request.
-The get request is for getting all intervention that the status is in pending and 1 put is for starting an intervention and the other one is for ending the intervention.
+The get request is for getting all intervention with the status  pending and then 1 put is for starting an intervention and the other one is for ending the intervention.
 I did a collection post man so every one can test the request.

 Link to our Website => https://rocketelevatorfrancisrenauld.ca/